Tackling The Patriarchy: A History Of Female Body Shaming At The Super Bowl

 It's time to bench the body shaming and fragile masculinity.

-If you think Lady Gaga’s stomach “flab” was distracting at her Super Bowl halftime show, you should see mine after I’ve devoured a platter of nachos.
+If you thought Lady Gaga's stomach "flab" was distracting at the 2017 Super Bowl halftime show, you should see mine after I've devoured a platter of nachos.

 Lady Gaga is thin and fit by any sane person's standard.
 It's absolutely absurd for a bunch of eggheads on Twitter to hide behind the keys of a message board to body shame Lady Gaga — let alone any other female performer.

 I'd like to see those trolls post a swimsuit picture and have the rest of the internet dissect it.

 Like it or not, our current sexist society has a bizarre fixation with women's bodies, appearances, and actions.
 This fixation is only amplified when it comes to celebrities and other public figures.
 It seems like the only way for a woman to ever avoid society's judgement is to be completely invisible.

 Any woman who hasn't been living under a patriarchal rock knows that she's always on the verge of hearing unsolicited comments about how "slutty" or "fat" she is by some sexist guy with fragile masculinity.